-Please do NOT send duplicate paper copies of materials submitted through the online Rackham Graduate Student Application, such as your statement of purpose, curriculum vitae, and recommendations.
+Please do NOT send duplicate paper copies of materials submitted through the online Rackham Graduate Program Application, such as your academic statement of purpose, curriculum vitae, and recommendations.
 Duplicate paper copies are not needed and simply add to the processing time required by Center staff.

 Please do NOT send any other materials, such as writing samples, unless you are specifically requested by the Center to do so.
 We do not consider materials other than those specified in items 1 through 11 above, and the submission of extra materials has no bearing on the admission decision.

 For international students, financial statements are NOT required until you are admitted to the program and have agreed to enroll.
 You will receive specific instructions of the requirements at that time.
 Please do NOT send them until you receive this request.

 All required documents not submitted online through the Rackham Graduate Program Application should be sent by mail or by a document delivery service (e.g. UPS, FedEx, DHL) to: